Anreol/TurboEdition/Builds/Package/README.md

 Turbo Edition is a content pack mod, that for now, it adds a couple of weird items and equipments.
 Based off Risk Of Rain's Turbo Edition, it has a few returning items and new ones, but the goal of this mod is not to be a direct port, so keep in mind that some items will never come back, but it adds new ones, (and new features! *Soon!* )
-Keep in mind that this is a single man made mod, so if you expected something big, I'm sorry to break it to you, but I cannot do everything at once!
+Keep in mind that this is a single man made mod, so if you expected something big, I'm sorry to break it to you, but I cannot do everything at once.

 Installation looks like
 - plugins